 Founder of Air Advantage, Andrew Douglas and Marketing Manager, Gillian Johnston answer our questions on why private aviation is a logical step for the time-pressed air traveller.

-What catalysed the creation of the Air Advantage’s spin-off, Pretium Jet Charter?
+What catalysed the creation of Air Advantage’s spin-off, At Pretium Jet Charter?

-Andrew Douglas, CEO of Air Advantage: “We weren’t happy with the way the aviation industry was working.
+Andrew Douglas, CEO of Air Advantage and At Pretium Jet Charter: “We weren’t happy with the way the aviation industry was working.
 I have a military background and precision, making an effort and not accepting lower standards are all mantras that I have worked with.
 So as I moved into this sector, initially as a pilot, I was unhappy that the industry wasn’t what I expected.
 And so Air Advantage was founded.
 Working as a consultancy and aircraft acquisition company first, we were then asked by our clients to arrange the charters and from this, Air Advantage grew and took on more private clients and businesses.”

 How would you explain efficiencies and price points, lower than scheduled carriers to clients considering private aviation?